Loading

 View from the top of Phnom Sampeau

-The killing caves are located on the Mountain of Phnom Sampeau, about mid-way up the mountain along a 250 m (820 ft) well-made diversion road.
-The mountain is of karstic limestone and has a group of temples located on it.
+The caves are located on the Mountain of Phnom Sampeau, about mid-way up the mountain along a 250 m (820 ft) road.
+The mountain is of karstic limestone and features a group of temples.
 The approach is 12 km (7.5 mi) to the west of Battambang city on the road to Pailin.
-The mountain is also home for a group of macaques, which feed on bananas left by pilgrims in front of the shrines.
-There is a natural arch made of stalactites from where there are scenic views of the deep canyon, and the valley also has vegetation of vines and inhabited by bats.
+The mountain is home for a group of macaques, which feed on bananas left by pilgrims.
+A natural arch made of stalactites offers views of the deep canyon.
+The valley has vegetation of vines and is inhabited by bats.

 Features